-As evidenced by this report, the Maryland 9-1-1 Board is continuing to identify, evaluate and develop strategies to embrace new 9-1-1 related technologies and public safety services.
+As evidenced by this report, the Board is continuing to identify, evaluate, and develop strategies to embrace new 9-1-1-related technologies and public safety services.
 The Board also monitors local and national efforts to establish future standards surrounding the delivery, processing, sharing, and storing of 9-1-1 calls and data.
-To prepare for adopting proven technological advancements in public communications and migrating to a Next Generation 9-1-1 environment, the Board has identified the below listed action items to be addressed in the near future.
-Each action item has been assigned to one of the Board's subcommittees for follow up, and recommendations will be presented to the Board for further action.
+To prepare for adopting proven technological advancements in public communications and migrating to an NG911 environment, the Board has identified the following action items to be addressed in the near future.
+Each action item has been assigned to one of the Board's subcommittees for follow-up, and recommendations will be presented to the Board for further action.

-BOARD ASSIGNED ACTION ITEMS
+BOARD-ASSIGNED ACTION ITEMS

-Future Funding Requirements: The Board will continue to evaluate the evolving allocation of network, equipment, and services costs to determine whether the current 9-1-1 funding model in Maryland warrants modification.
+Future Funding Requirements: The Board will continue to evaluate the evolving allocation of network, equipment, and service costs to determine whether the current 9-1-1 funding model in Maryland warrants modification.
 Assigned to Policy and Standards Subcommittee

-- ➤ The current funding model for 9-1-1 related capital, maintenance, operational, and call delivery costs will continually be examined in a NG 9-1-1 environment, in which monthly recurring costs could significantly increase. - The Board will seek monthly recurring NG 9-1-1 network related cost estimates from local, state, and commercial network providers to determine local 9-1-1 fiscal impact. - The Board will facilitate increases in the additional local fee, which would be directed to offset NG 9-1-1 related expenses. - The Board will continue to work with MACo to identify specific funding needs and sources of funding for NG 9-1-1.
+- The current funding model for 9-1-1 related capital, maintenance, operational, and call delivery costs will continually be examined in an NG911 environment, in which monthly recurring costs could significantly increase. - The Board will seek monthly recurring NG911 network-related cost estimates from local, state, and commercial network providers to determine local 9-1-1 fiscal impact. - The Board will facilitate increases in the additional local fee, which would be directed to offset NG911-related expenses. - The Board will continue to work with MACo to identify specific funding needs and sources of funding for NG911.

-Location Accuracy: In a NG 9-1-1 environment, the current ANI/ALI database will be replaced.
-It will be critical to have the mapping capacity to locate callers via latitude and longitude in order to geo-route calls to the appropriate PSAP.
+Location Accuracy: In an NG911 environment, the current ANI/ALI database will be replaced.
+It will be critical to have the mapping capacity to locate callers via latitude and longitude to geo-route calls to the appropriate PSAP.
 The Board will continue to monitor technological and regulatory developments regarding location accuracy to ensure that counties are prepared to utilize advancements in geo-based routing.
-Assigned to GIS Board Representative
+Assigned to GIS Board Representative and Technology Subcommittee

-➤ The Board will continue to work with the Maryland State Geographic Information Systems Committee (MSGIC) to prepare and maintain county GIS data for NG 9-1-1.
+The Board will continue to work with the Maryland State Geographic Information Systems Committee (MSGIC) to prepare and maintain county GIS data for NG911.